Doxense/foundationdb-dotnet-client/README.md

         // If something goes wrong with the database, this lambda will be called again,
         // until the problems goes away, or the retry loop decides that there is no point
         // in retrying anymore, and the exception will be re-thrown.

-	}, token); // don't forget the cancellation token, which can stop the retry loop !
+    }, cancel); // don't forget the CancellationToken, which can stop the retry loop !

     // We can read everything back in one shot, using an async "LINQ" query. var results = await db.QueryAsync((trans) =>